offby1/django-simple-deploy/docs/plugins/index.md

 ## Developing a new plugin

-If you want to write a plugin, see the notes in the [dsd-plugin-template](https://github.com/django-simple-deploy/dsd-plugin-template) repository.
-You can download (not clone) that repo, and you'll have a working plugin that you can adapt to the platform you're focusing on.
+If you want to write a plugin, see the notes in the [dsd-plugin-generator](https://github.com/django-simple-deploy/dsd-plugin-generator) repository.
+When you run the plugin generator, you'll have a working plugin you can adapt to the platform you're focusing on.
 If you're interested in developing a new plugin and want some help, please feel free to open an issue.

 ## Testing plugins